-Natural Resources South Australian Murray-Darling Basin (SAMDB) is working with partners Natural Resources Northern and Yorke, Mid Murray Landcare SA, Greening Australia and in collaboration with land managers to undertake activities to improve the condition of the Iron-grass Natural Temperate Grassland of South Australia.
+Natural Resources South Australian Murray-Darling Basin (SAMDB) is working with partners Natural Resources Northern and Yorke, Mid Murray Landcare SA, Greening Australia, Seeding Native and in collaboration with land managers to undertake activities to improve the condition of the Iron-grass Natural Temperate Grassland of South Australia.

 Activities during this project will include:

 - raising community awareness about the importance of grassland conservation

 - setting up trials on grassland properties throughout the SAMDB region

 - providing advice to land managers on best practice management for dual production and conservation gains.